-Lois Tolley murder trial: Emotions high as accused makes second appearance
+Lois Tolley killing: Emotions high as accused makes second appearance

 An arrest was made in the Upper Hutt cold case last month after nearly three years of police investigation.

-Tolley was the victim of an execution style killing in December 2016 when four people smashed their way into her home.
+Tolley was the victim of an execution-style killing in December 2016 when four people smashed their way into her home.

-The 27-year-old charged with her murder appeared in the High Court at Wellington this morning where interim name suppression was granted until his next appearance.
+The 27-year-old charged with her murder appeared in the High Court at Wellington this morning where interim name suppression was continued until his next appearance.

 The public gallery was packed with Tolley's family members and friends, all wearing T-shirts reading "Justice for you Loie".